cse3120/Coindesk/README.md

 If the currency code provided is not supported by the API, a message should inform the user.

-To run the application, Please build the application first execute the below,
+To run the application, Please build the application first by executing the below command,
 * **mvn clean install**

 You will find the jar file under - **Coindesk/target/CoinDesk-1.0-SNAPSHOT.jar**